The Dental Implant Process

 Preparation

-If we have concerns about the odds of implant success, you might need to go through a period of preparation before an implant is placed.
+If we have concerns about the odds of implant success, we might need to go through a period of preparation before placing an implant.
 This may mean bone grafts to strengthen the jaw or periodontal treatment to reduce the chance of infection or implant rejection.

 Surgery

 Once you have the green light, you’ll schedule time to have the implant placed.
-The implant itself is made of a titanium screw topped with an abutment and crown.
-Your implant will be inserted into your jawbone, which will be encouraged to grow around it and fix it in place.
-The screw is inserted first, then the abutment is added, and then the crown tops off the implant to make it look just like a real tooth.
+The implant itself is a titanium screw-topped with an abutment and crown.
+The periodontist inserts the implant into your jawbone, which encourages the bone to grow around it and fix it in place.
+The doctor inserts the screw first, then the abutment.
+The crown tops off the implant to make it look just like a real tooth.

 Post-surgery

 After surgery, there’s a healing period of a few days during which you’ll notice some swelling and pain at the implant site.
 Depending on your pain tolerance and the advice of your doctor, you may receive pain medication.
-The osseointegration process will continue for the next few months; once it’s finished, your implant is ready to stay with you for life.
+The osseointegration process continues for the next few months.
+Once finished, your implant is ready to stay with you for life.

-The implant process can be long, but after it’s finished we promise you’ll be happy with the way your new tooth looks.
+The implant process can be long, but when finished, we promise you’ll be happy with the way your new tooth looks.
 The best part about an implant is the fact that no one, aside from a dentist, can tell that it’s not real.
 And as long as you brush and floss regularly, your implant will last as long as you do.

 If you have any more questions about the process, please contact Dental Partners of Boston today.
 We’re more than happy to answer your questions about the most advanced modern tooth replacement option in the world.